Medical Advice

 Side Effect

-They have some serious side effects that require immediate medical care, these symptoms are allergic reactions (hives, facial swelling), trouble urinating, and breathing difficulties.
 A certain patient can use OxyContin or Morphine for a longer time, which leads to some harmful side effects like tolerance/dependence, opioid use disorder (OUD), decreased fertility, sleep problems, constipation, liver, kidney, and other organ damage, overdose, coma, and death.

 Drug Interactions